spacebuild/spacebuild/README.md

      If you would like to help just drop a pull request in with your changes!
      Please try to keep your coding clean!

-# Workshop Installation -COMING SOON
+# Workshop Installation - Uploaded: In Testing Phase

 Spacebuild will be soon available via the Steam Workshop!
 Go to [its Workshop page][workshop] and press `Subscribe`, and it will automatically appear in Garry's Mod.